digitalbazaar/eslint-config-digitalbazaar/README.md

     'digitalbazaar',
     'digitalbazaar/vue',
     'digitalbazaar/jsdoc'
-  ] // all 3 rule sets in one file
+  ] // all 3 rule sets in one file using shorthand.
 }
 ```